object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

         current item on the stack is the currently executing function, while the deepest item is the stack frame corresponding to the user script or interpreter.

+    stack frame
+        An object encapsulating the set of variables which define the execution of a Python script or function.
+This information includes the code being executed, all the local and gobal names which are visible, the last instruction that was executed, and a reference to the stack frame which called this function.

     syntax
         The set of rules which define what is a well-formed Python